Hakini Mudra: Meaning, How to Do It, and Benefits

 Source: shutterstock

-• Begin with any comfortable seated posture Padmasana (Lotus Pose), Vajrasana (Thunderbolt Pose), Sukhasana (Easy Pose), Respectively.
+• Sit in a comfortable seated posture, such as Padmasana (Lotus Pose), Vajrasana (Thunderbolt Pose), or Sukhasana (Easy Pose).

-• Now, bring your hands on knees or thighs in a way that both palms facing upward.
+• Place your hands on your knees or thighs, palms facing upward.

 • Perform this mudra while chanting OM in your mind and remove all the unnecessary thoughts.